vesofton/Software-Ontwikkeling/README.md

 ![picture alt](http://thundertronics.com/wp-content/uploads/2018/07/flashandrun.png "Flash and Run configurations")

+## Shippable/Doxygen ##

+Shippable uses the script 'deploy_to_github.sh' in order to create a bew branch named 'doxygen_output' and
+pushes the generated doxygen files to it.
+To make this work, the deployment key from shippable should be added
+to the GitHub repository.
+This can be done in the profile settings under SSH and GPG keys.

 ## Building the project ###

 This repository cantains a Makefile which can compile and build the source code.